sinticbolivia/epos/README.md

 make -f Makefile.win modules

-All files are compiled into each directory, so in order to get a release you need to copy all libs into same directory and then run

-./woocommerce_pos
+make -f Makefile.win install

+This last command, will install the system including mysql server engine into c:\EPOS directory.

+In order to initialize the mysql server, you just need to execute the next command.

+c:\EPOS\mysql\mysql_start.bat

+To stop the server.

+c:\EPOS\mysql\mysql_stop.bat

+Now you need to setup the system.

+cd \EPOS
+setup.exe
+woocommerce_pos.exe

 Contacts